 Georgia code specifically defines what this term means, and it’s usually explicitly explained to the jury during the trial process.
 It’s commonly referred to as the “greater weight of the evidence.”
 Some attorneys will describe it as convincing the jury “beyond 50%”.

 The victim of a civil lawsuit (the plaintiff) always has the burden of proof at trial.
 That means that you must prove by a preponderance of the evidence that the events you are claiming took place and that the defendant involved caused your damages.

-It’s unfortunate that person who was harmed is stuck with this burden, but that’s how the legal system in Georgia, and throughout the United States, was designed.
-If you want money damages, you have to show that you were harmed and that you need them to compensate your losses.
+It’s unfortunate that the person who was harmed is stuck with this burden, but that’s how the legal system in Georgia, and throughout the United States, was designed.
+If you want money damages, you have to show that you were harmed and that you need them to compensate for your losses.